Kuronons/FZ_graphics/Animations/CP77/readme.md

 </p>

 Here you can find animations inspired by the ***CYBERPUNK 2077*** video game.<BR><BR>
-There is 2 different sets of anims : CP77's [Corporations logos](https://github.com/Kuronons/FZ_graphics/edit/main/Animations/CP77/readme.md#cyberpunk-2077-corporations) & [Motor Companies logos](https://github.com/Kuronons/FZ_graphics/edit/main/Animations/CP77/readme.md#cyberpunk-2077-motor-companies), both having their anims all made on the same concept and *storyboard*.
+There is 2 different sets of anims : CP77's [Corporations logos](https://github.com/Kuronons/FZ_graphics/tree/main/Animations/CP77#cyberpunk-2077-corporations) & [Motors Companies logos](https://github.com/Kuronons/FZ_graphics/tree/main/Animations/CP77#cyberpunk-2077-motors-companies), both having their anims all made on the same concept and *storyboard*.
 Anims of each set use identical meta.txt with exact same duration, and set to switch to next one every 10 mn.
 They all have passive + active frames.
 (Active : simply display logo + name a few seconds without the initial animation)
 <BR><BR>
 I also added a [manifest.txt](https://github.com/Kuronons/FZ_graphics/blob/main/Animations/CP77/manifest.txt) file with all entries (both sets) for a quick copy&paste. (butthurt & level set for RogueMaster / Momentum FW, edit these if under another firmware or according to your own custom needs)